-We work in partnership with Education Development Trust and the careers adviser, qualified to level 6/7, who is available to all students.
-Parents/guardians are also actively encouraged to attend careers meetings and are invited into school to meet the local providers/colleges and employers.
+We work in partnership with Education Development Trust, Business Educational Events, Marriott Hotel, IBSI, Job Centre Plus and the careers adviser, qualified to level 6/7 who is available to all students.
+Parents/guardians are also actively encouraged to attend careers meetings and are invited in to school to meet the local providers/colleges and employers.

 When employment is achieved for students through the supported internship programme, Prospects and Education Development Trust offer ongoing support funded through Access to Work.

 During their time at Meadow High different year groups participate in work experience and work related activities including Vocational Pathways, training sessions with external providers, interviews and other relevant enterprise.
 The school actively encourages local businesses, colleges, apprenticeship providers and employers to engage with our careers programme and our students are invited to visit employers’ premises.
-Additionally, Year 12 and 14 pupils attend one day a week work experience for the whole of the academic year allowing them to understand the complexities of working life.
+Additionally, Year 13 and 14 pupils attend one day a week work experience for the whole of the academic year allowing them to understand the complexities of working life.
+Year 11 and 12 students take part in planned work experience activities or careers week.
 We get very good feedback about our students who enjoy working at many different local employers.
 Examples include:

 “I see Jack as ‘an established part of the team’ Very well behaved, very respectful and polite”

 “Very well behaved, respectful and polite young lady” Very good”

 “Coming out of his shell more and gaining confidence daily”

 We are actively working towards the eight Gatsby benchmarks of Good Career Guidance:

 2. Learning from career and labour market information